Modi linear failure rate distribution with application to survival time data: Mathematical and Reliability Properties

 and then using the following series expansion

 we get

-Substituting $t=a+bx$ in the last integral and then by the binomial expansion of $\left( a+bx\right) ^{s}$, we get
+Substituting $t=a+bx$ in the last integral and then by the binomial expansion of $(a+bx)^{s}$, we get

-Finally, by making the substitution $z=\frac{a\left( s+k\right) }{b}t$ into the previous integral, we get
+Finally, by making the substitution $z=\frac{a(s+k)}{b}t$ into the previous integral, we get

-where $\Gamma\left( .,.\right) $ is the upper incomplete gamma function.
+where $\Gamma(\cdot,\cdot)$ is the upper incomplete gamma function.

-\subsection{\textbf{Reliability}}
+\subsection{Reliability}

-In the stress-strength model, reliability is defined as the probability that a system's strength exceeds the stress applied to it, i.e., $R=\mathbb{P}(X_{2}<X_{1}),$ where $X_{1}$ and $X_{2}$ are independent, with $X_{1}$ being the strength of the system and $X_{2}$ the stress applied to the system.
+In the stress-strength model, reliability is defined as the probability that a system's strength exceeds the stress applied to it, i.e., $R=P(X_{2}<X_{1})$, where $X_{1}$ and $X_{2}$ are independent, with $X_{1}$ being the strength of the system and $X_{2}$ the stress applied to the system.
 So, reliability $R$ represents the probability that the system will not fail, i.e., the strength $X_{1}$ is greater than the stress $X_{2}$.
 Suppose $X_{1}$ and $X_{2}$ have the different MLFR model parameters, then

-Using (5), and after some algebraic manipulation, we obtain
+Using \eqref{eq5}, and after some algebraic manipulation, we obtain

-From (6), we get
+From \eqref{eq6}, we get

-\subsection{\textbf{Order statistics}}
+\subsection{Order Statistics}

-Order statistics, denoted by $X_{1,n},\ldots,X_{n,n}$ represent the sorted values of a random sample $X_{1},\ldots,X_{n}.$ Their distribution plays a critical role in reliability, especially as the minimum and maximum can describe lifetimes of series and parallel systems, respectively.
-According to Arnold et al. (2008), the CDF of $k^{th}$ order statistic $X_{k,n}$ is
+Order statistics, denoted by $X_{1,n},\ldots,X_{n,n}$ represent the sorted values of a random sample $X_{1},\ldots,X_{n}$.
+Their distribution plays a critical role in reliability, especially as the minimum and maximum can describe lifetimes of series and parallel systems, respectively.
+According to \cite{ArnoldBalakrishnanNagaraja2008}, the CDF of $k$th order statistic $X_{k,n}$ is

 and the PDF of $X_{k,n}$ is